zhuminjie/OpenSeesPyDoc/src/plotcmds.rst

  Postprocessing Commands
 =========================

 The source code is maintained by `Anurag Upadhyay <https://github.com/u-anurag>`_ from University of Utah.
-A development visualization package `openseespyvis <https://pypi.org/project/openseespyvis/>`_ can be used while waiting for ``openseespy`` to be updated to include the latest visualizationcommands.
+A development visualization package `openseespyvis <https://pypi.org/project/openseespyvis/>`_ can be used while waiting for ``openseespy`` to be updated to include the latest visualization commands.
 ``openseespyvis`` should be used temporarily.
 OpenSeesPy package should be preferred for stable visualization functions.
 To install this development package use,

 ::